Skip to Content

 Mission and Focus

-Its mission is to provide quality education, conduct problem-solving research, and offer technology transfer and community services.
-There is also a vision to eventually launch graduate level programs (Masters and beyond) in fields like Agriculture, Natural and Computational Sciences (especially in geology and mining), and Social Sciences.
+Bensa Daye Campus is dedicated to delivering quality education, conducting problem-solving research, and providing technology transfer and community services.
+The long-term vision includes launching graduate-level programs (Master’s and beyond) in fields such as Agriculture, Natural and Computational Sciences - especially in geology and mining -, and Social Sciences.